Jehovah's Witnesses: Evangelism

 Jehovah's Witnesses are known for their efforts to spread their beliefs, distributing Watch Tower Society literature.
 The objective is to start a regular "Bible study" with anyone who is not already a member, with the intention that the student be baptized as a member of the group; members are advised to consider discontinuing Bible study with students who show no interest in becoming members.
 While Jehovah's Witnesses are well known for visiting people's homes, they have a variety of preaching methods.
-Literature carts were introduced in 2012, where Jehovah's Witnesses stay in a public place and wait for other people to approach them.
+Literature carts were introduced in 2012, where Jehovah's Witnesses stay in a public place and wait for people to approach them.
 Methods usually undertaken by those physically unable to engage in the door-to-door ministry include calling people by phone and writing letters.
 Jehovah's Witnesses are sometimes confused with Mormon missionaries.
 Converts as a result of their door-to-door evangelism are rare and happen at a rate comparable with other denominations that practice similar preaching methods.